OK, so you are a delegate or member heading off to a synod. What are you supposed to do?

 - If a matter which is important isn’t represented in the circular, consider drafting a motion and send it into the lay and clerical secretaries of Synod. firstname.lastname@example.org or email@example.com

 - Review a copy of the Canons and Regulations.
-You can obtain a hard copy from the synod office.

 - Pray for the bishop, delegates, clergy and other diocesan leaders.